Skip to main content

 Fees may be low compared to traditional credit options

 Traditional credit options like credit cards may have annual fees.
-Those can be higher than the fees that BNPL products charge over the course of a payment plan.
-Other fees common to credit cards are charged for foreign transactions.
+These fees might be higher than those that BNPL products charge during a payment plan period.
+Some credit cards may charge additional fees as well, like foreign transaction fees.

 Disadvantages of BNPL

-BNPL loans have somewhat different consumer protections than credit cards do.
+BNPL loans may have different consumer protections than credit cards do.
 Typically, the terms of BNPL products do not provide protections that are common in other consumer credit products.
-In some cases, for instance, a BNPL company might require you to use an automatic payment program.
+In some cases, for instance, a BNPL company requires you to use an automatic payment program.

 Credit cards, on the other hand, generally give you a choice of paying your minimum amount due or another payment amount.
-You can typically make your BNLP payments any time ahead of the due date, too.
+You can typically make your BNPL payments any time ahead of the due date, too, but you may have less flexibility in terms of scheduling when to pay and how much.

 Debt accumulation